 Blanca’s research experiences and academic work demonstrate an aptitude for discovery.
 In high school, Blanca’s work at the Voelcker Biomedical Research Academy in San Antonio illuminated the shape and behavior of DNA.
 Alongside Penn peers and advisor Dr. Aflatouni, Blanca is currently working on her Senior Design Project, a culminating project within the Penn Engineering curriculum.
 Blanca’s group is designing a radar that measures breathing rate.
 This flexible and non-contact device only needs to be placed near an individual to assess respiratory rates.
 Among other uses, their project has the potential to impact individuals who suffer from irregular sleeping patterns, such as those with sleep apnea.
 Data on individuals’ respiratory rates will be sent directly to personal electronic devices.

 Blanca is a mentor and teacher to students in the West Philly community.
-As part of the Big Brothers Big Sisters program, Blanca spent meaningful time with her little sister, an elementary school student at Lea School.
-Blanca is also involved with Netter Center for Community Partnerships where she is the program coordinator for the science fair branch of Moelis Access Science (MAS).
+As part of the Big Brothers Big Sisters program, Blanca spent meaningful time with her little sister, a student at Lea Elementary School.
+She is also involved with the Netter Center for Community Partnerships where she is the program coordinator for the science fair branch of Moelis Access Science (MAS).
 MAS brings together Penn students committed to contributing to STEM education in local K-12 classrooms.
-In this role, Blanca and her teammates conduct engaging science experiments, ranging from making ice cream to launching water rockets, with students in nearby West Philadelphia and Sayre high schools.
-Blanca’s work helps students reimage academic experiences and make meaningful connections to scientific processes.
+In this role, Blanca and her teammates conduct engaging science experiments, ranging from making ice cream to launching water rockets, with students in nearby West Philadelphia schools.
+Blanca’s work helps students reimagine academic experiences and make meaningful connections to scientific processes.
 Blanca intends to integrate her passion for education into her post-grad experiences either through volunteering or teaching.